chrismdp/cardpirates/rules/index.md

 In subsequent turns, in order to sail from any sea or island square, follow the same process: place the chosen crew card face up on the square your ship is on before moving, under any island card.

-If you cannot place a crew card, yet you have more than three cards in your hand, you must bury treasure (see below) by placing cards face down on your square until you only have three cards so that you are able to drift.
+If you cannot place a crew card, yet you have more than three cards in your hand, you must bury treasure (see [Burying treasure](#burying-treasure) below) by placing cards face down on your square until you only have three cards so that you are able to drift.

 ## "Heave to!"

 When coming to rest on a sea square, pick up any cards on that square and add them to your hand.

 If you choose to sail onto an island space, you must end your turn there.
-After resolving any exchanges (see below) pick up any cards underneath the upturned face card, but not the face card itself.
+After resolving any exchanges (see [Interacting with Islands](#interacting-with-islands)) pick up any cards underneath the upturned face card, but not the face card itself.

-If you have landed on another player ship on a sea space, resolve the attack (see below.)
+If you have landed on another player ship on a sea space, resolve the attack (see [Attacking other ships](#attacking-other-ships).)
 You must end your turn when moving onto a space with another ship, you cannot sail past them.

 After any attack is resolved, your turn is over, and play passes to the left.